ryan-lab-duke/programming-for-sds-site/book/_build/html/_sources/assignments/08-assignment.md

 ## Task 1 (5 points)

 Download the data for the assignment [here](https://www.dropbox.com/s/0oawhe0niq69nph/world_countries.zip?dl=0).
-This dataset contains borders of the world, along with attribute data about population, gross domestic product, and economy classification.
-If you are interested, the data were downloaded from https://www.naturalearthdata.com/downloads/50m-cultural-vectors/50m-admin-0-countries-2/.
+This dataset contains the geographic boundaries for all countries in the world, along with attribute data about country population, gross domestic product, and economy.
+If you are interested, the data were downloaded from [here](https://www.naturalearthdata.com/downloads/50m-cultural-vectors/50m-admin-0-countries-2/).

 Read the data using `GeoPandas` and answer the following questions: